Applicability

 Prerequisites

-- You have installed Node.js 14.0.0 or later.
+- Node.js 14.0.0 or later is installed.

-- You have a TypeScript environment (recommended).
+- A TypeScript environment is available (recommended).

 Procedure

-- Check the versions of Node.js and npm.
+- Check the Node.js and npm versions.

 - Install the required dependencies.